sot176/Mammogram_Alignment_Study_Risk_Prediction/README.md

 - **Feature-Level Alignment:**
   - **FeatAlign**: Joint training of the alignment module and risk prediction model using an L2 alignment loss.
-  - **FeatAlignReg**: Extension of *FeatAlign* with an added regularization loss to promote more stable and accurate alignment.
+  - **FeatAlignReg**: Extension of *FeatAlign* with an added regularization loss to encourage smoother deformation fields.

 - **Image-Level Alignment:**